chamuco/respin/README.md

-# respin
+# respins
-respin is a fork of "Remastersys" originally written by Tony Brijeski (aka Fragadelic).
-With respin you are able to make backups of your current distro or create a new live CD.
+respins is a fork of "Remastersys" originally written by Tony Brijeski (aka Fragadelic).
+With respins you are able to make backups of your current distro or create a new live CD.

 Packages can be installed using apt-get on Ubuntu and Mint based systems.